large-lang-model/data/PERSA/persa-readme.md

-# ED‑AI‑RLHF‑Style‑Modifications — Consolidated Chats (Markdown)

-This file consolidates:
-- A **README** to reproduce the proposed PERSA method (SFT + simulated RLHF).
-- A timeline of the **available chat prompts and tasks** from the recent conversation snapshot.
-Some entries are truncated in the snapshot; those are noted as such.

----

 ## 1) PERSA — Professor‑Style Reinforcement‑based Style Adaptation (Reproduction)

 This README explains how to reproduce the proposed PERSA method—targeted style alignment for educational feedback via SFT + simulated RLHF—using the provided scripts and dataset: